Are there financial incentives are available for property owners who are interested in rehabilitating a historic building?

 Is the structure within the legal boundaries of the Newnan Commercial National Register District?
 If so, is the property considered “contributing” to the significance of the district?

-If so, there are financial incentives that are available for the rehabilitations of properties located within a National Register Historic District (see Resources page).
+There are financial incentives that are available for the rehabilitations of properties located within a National Register Historic District.

-Are there restrictions for renovating buildings in Downtown Newnan that are considered “historical”?
+Are there restrictions for renovating buildings in Downtown Newnan that are considered “historic”?

 There are no regulatory locally designated “historic districts” in Newnan, there are several National Register Historic Districts in and around Downtown Newnan that are also not “regulatory”.
 However, there are zoning overlays that relate to historic properties.
 Property owners must obtain permission from the City of Newnan’s Planning Commission to make major changes to structures located within these areas.